Winselin-Leveling-Up/BasicHtmlFormProject/README.md

-This is a basic Html page created with basic html tags, Table and Form.
+This is a simple Html page created with basic html tags, Table and Form.